robertthewolf/uncharted/src/data/concept.md

 <center><h2 >Genuine adventure</h2></center>
   </div>
   <div class="column right" >
-  <p >DISCOVER locations with great BEAUTY and HISTORY, but which are NOT KNOWN to everyone.Either you choose a weekend GETAWAY or the multiple days’ ADVENTURE, combine the EXCITING activities, to create the perfect recipe for the Genuine Adventure tour.</p>
+  <p >DISCOVER locations with great BEAUTY and HISTORY, but which are NOT KNOWN to everyone.Whether you choose a weekend GETAWAY or a multiple days’ ADVENTURE, combine the EXCITING activities, to create the perfect recipe for a Genuine Adventure.</p>
   </div>
 </div>
 </body>